sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/graphql.md

 If you find yourself wanting to bypass the cache, you can set a query [fetch policy](https://www.apollographql.com/docs/react/data/queries/#setting-a-fetch-policy) like `network-only` or `no-cache` to keep your data fresh.

-Lastly, for any request data that you *do* choose to cache, it's best to make decisions about showing that stale data while Apollo is refetching your query on a case-by-case basis.
-There are generally three strategies you can adopt with your UI components:
+Lastly, for the request data that you *do* choose to cache, it's best to make decisions about showing that stale data while Apollo is refetching your query on a case-by-case basis.
+There are generally four strategies you can adopt with your UI components:

 1. Show just the stale data
-    - Best for data that doesn't change and isn't harmful if out-of-date
+    - Best for data that doesn't change or isn't harmful if out-of-date
 2. Show the stale data *with a loading spinner*
     - Best for data that cares about being up-to-date but is not likely to cause user confusion or significant layout shift when it changes
+3. Show the stale data *with a prompt to trigger a UI update when the new data is ready*
+    - Best for data that cares about being up-to-date but may cause confusion or significant layout shift when it changes, such as paginated data
-3. Show just a loading spinner
+4. Show just a loading spinner
     - Best for data that is always changing or should always agree with the server; effectively, no caching

 ### How should I write tests that handle data-fetching?